reneeb/opm-DashboardMyTickets/README.md

 OTRS Module MyTicketsDashlet
 ============================

-This packages provides dashboard module that show only my tickets.
+This packages provides dashboard module that shows only my tickets.

 **Prerequisites**